webix-hub/docs/data/desktop/plain_dynamic_loading.md

 ##Dynamic Loading Events

-You can capture the moment just before a dynamic loading request is sent to server with the help of a api/dataloader_ondatarequest_event.md event.
+You can capture the moment just before a dynamic loading request is sent to server with the help of an api/dataloader_ondatarequest_event.md event.

 It can be used to cancel the default behavior and issue a custom data request: